Endocrinology, Diabetes and Metabolism Fellowship Program

 The BIDMC/Joslin training program results in board eligibility in Endocrinology and many graduates remain in the academic sphere.
 The program is supported by an NIH Training Grant.
 In addition to the clinical fellowship, many postdoctoral research fellows work within the Division research laboratories.

-The Harvard Medical School's BIDMC Division of Endocrinology, Diabetes and Metabolism and the Joslin Diabetes Center have a unified three-year fellowship program.
 We have a particular interest in developing the careers of physicians who are interested in academic medicine and who, in addition to acquiring excellent clinical skills, are also enthusiastic about teaching and research.

 The program is staffed by clinicians and researchers from both institutions.
 In addition to a long tradition of clinical excellence, both programs have substantial strength in research, particularly in the areas of type 1 diabetes, type 2 diabetes and obesity.
 This includes bench-based research and clinical research.

 Two fellows will follow the three-year Traditional Track and one fellow will follow the two-year Clinical Track.

 The Traditional Track consists of one clinical year involving Inpatient rotations at BIDMC, followed by diverse second and third years of the program with continuity clinics, a broad array of lectures and conferences, and a major research experience in one of the laboratories at BIDMC, Joslin or a related lab in the area.
 The Clinical Track consists of two clinical years with no traditional research project.